Emotional Dimension Control in Language Model-Based Text-to-Speech: Spanning a Broad Spectrum of Human Emotions: Experiments

 \subsection{Subjective Evaluation}

-We conducted listening experiments, with 10 native English speakers each listening to a total of 260 synthesized speech samples.
-We first evaluate our proposed framework on the zero-shot TTS task, where the ED is predicted based on the prompt speech (`Proposed').
-We selected `CosyVoice' \cite{du2024cosyvoice} as the baseline.
+We conducted listening experiments with 10 native English speakers, each evaluating a total of 260 synthesized speech samples.
+Such participant numbers and sample sizes are standard practice in TTS research \cite{triantafyllopoulos2024expressivity}.
+We first evaluate our proposed framework on the zero-shot emotion cloning task, where the ED is inferred from the prompt speech (`Proposed').
+We selected CosyVoice \cite{du2024cosyvoice} as the baseline and trained it from scratch on LibriTTS to ensure a fair comparison with the proposed model.
 A mean opinion score (MOS) test is conducted to evaluate the speech naturalness, where participants were asked to score each sample on a 5-point scale (5: Excellent, 4: Good, 3: Satisfactory, 2: Unsatisfactory, 1: Bad).
-As shown in Table \ref{tab:cmos}, our proposed framework with ED prediction achieves a score of 4.54, outperforming the baseline score of 4.36, while lower than the ground-truth score of 4.80.
-It shows that our proposed framework with ED prediction achieves better naturalness than the baseline CosyVoice.
+As shown in Table \ref{tab:cmos}, our proposed framework achieves a score of 4.54, outperforming the baseline score of 4.36, while lower than the ground-truth score of 4.80.
+It shows that our proposed framework achieves better naturalness than the baseline CosyVoice.

-We additionally conducted a mean opinion score to assess emotional intelligibility (E-MOS), where participants were asked to rate each speech sample in terms of emotion perception.
-We evaluated our proposed framework against two baselines: MixedEmotion \cite{zhou2022speech} and CosyVoice \cite{du2024cosyvoice}.
-As shown in Fig.\ref{fig:emos}, our proposed framework with ED prediction consistently outperforms CosyVoice with a higher E-MOS score, while MixedEmotion, which trains on in-domain emotional data, achieves the top score below the ground truth.
-In contrast, both CosyVoice and our proposed system rely solely on zero-shot emotion cloning.
+We additionally conducted a mean opinion score test for emotional intelligibility (E-MOS), where participants rated each synthesized sample based on perceived emotion.
+Our framework was compared against two baselines: MixedEmotion \cite{zhou2022speech} and CosyVoice \cite{du2024cosyvoice}.
+As shown in Fig.~\ref{fig:emos}, our framework consistently achieves higher E-MOS scores than CosyVoice.
+MixedEmotion, which is trained on emotional data, attains the best score among systems but still falls below ground-truth speech.
+In contrast, both CosyVoice and our framework operate in a zero-shot setting, where no explicit emotional labels or emotional data are used during TTS training, and emotion rendering relies solely on conditioning with a reference speech prompt.
+Under this more challenging scenario, our method demonstrates advantages in emotional intelligibility.
 These results indicate that our proposed method effectively captures and replicates emotional nuances in synthesized speech, thereby enhancing emotion cloning performance.